jorisvink/sanctum/docs/cathedral.md

 When a client notifies a cathedral about its presence, this packet is encrypted and authenticated via the cathedral secret (CS, see docs/key.md).

-This secret is mapped with the identity configured (see allow above).
+This secret is mapped with the identity configured.

 ## Ambry